wiki-Bird/PDCM/README.md

 Defferrard, M., Mohanty, S., Carroll, S., & Salathe, M. (2018).
 Learning to Recognize Musical Genre from Audio.
 In The 2018 Web Conference Companion.
 ACM Press.

-## Collaboration

-Made in collaboration with [NachoToast](https://github.com/NachoToast/) in a locked repository.
-Permission was granted to have this repository public.